Nadine Coyle

-Nadine Elizabeth Louise Coyle (born 15 June 1985) is an Irish singer, songwriter, actress and model.
-In 2002, Coyle was selected as a member of the girl group Girls Aloud, with whom she has been successful in achieving a string of 20 consecutive UK top ten singles (including four number ones), two UK number one albums, five consecutive platinum selling studio albums and received nominations for five BRIT Awards, winning Best Single in 2009 for "The Promise".
+Nadine Elizabeth Louise Coyle (born 15 June 1985) is an Irish singer.
+In 2002, she was selected as a member of Girls Aloud, a pop girl group created through ITV's reality competition show Popstars: The Rivals.
+The group went on to receive large success, achieving a string of 20 consecutive UK top ten singles (including four number ones), two UK number one albums, five consecutive platinum selling studio albums, and receiving nominations for five BRIT Awards, winning Best Single in 2009 for "The Promise".

-Coyle released her debut solo album Insatiable and its title track was released on 8 November 2010 through her own label, Black Pen Records, in partnership with supermarket giant Tesco.
-In late 2017, she released her new single "Go to Work" on Virgin EMI Records.
-The single charted at number 57 on the Official Singles Sales Chart, and at number 52 on the Scottish Singles Chart.
-Coyle released her Nadine EP the same year, reaching number 1 on iTunes chart.
-In 2019, her single "Fool for Love" was released under Xenomania.
-In 2020, her single "All That I Know" was released, which peaked at number 62 on the Scottish Singles Chart.
+In 2010, Coyle released her debut solo studio album, Insatiable, and its title track, through her own record label, Black Pen Records, in partnership with supermarket giant Tesco.
+In 2017, she released the single "Go to Work" on Virgin EMI Records, and later that year, she released her debut extended play (EP), Nadine.

 Early life

 Coyle was born on 15 June 1985 to Lillian and Niall Coyle in Derry, Northern Ireland.
-Her parents first noticed her talent for singing at the age of two, when she sang The Drifters' "Saturday Night at the Movies".
+Her parents first noticed her talent for singing at the age of two, when she sang the Drifters' "Saturday Night at the Movies".
 Coyle was uninterested in her education but received good marks.
 She recorded a demo CD, which was distributed to Louis Walsh and The Late Late Show.
-The CD included cover versions of "Fields of Gold", "Somewhere Over the Rainbow", "Love Is", and the aria "Summertime".
+The CD included cover versions of "Fields of Gold", "Somewhere Over the Rainbow", "Love Is" and the aria "Summertime".

 Career

 2001: Popstars

 While attending Thornhill College in 2001, Coyle auditioned for the Irish version of the reality television talent show Popstars, on which Louis Walsh was a judge.
 She won a place in the band Six, but it was later revealed that she had lied about her age.
 She was 16 years old, two years younger than the minimum age requirement of 18.
-Coyle said she was "exploited" by RTÉ.
 She returned to Thornhill College in Derry.